-We do so, by using multi-method research methods including longitudinal ethnographic field studies, participant observation, surveys, network analysis, research through design, and controlled laboratory studies to study collective innovation.
-We use this research to develop theory, systems (ex. digital lofts, incubators) and methods to support innovators on and offline.
+We do so, by using multi-method research methods including qualitative research and design research to study collective innovation.
+We produce theory, design principles, and systems to support innovators on and offline.

 Julie Hui is a 4th year PhD student who studies how social computing can support novice designers in online creative communities.
 She is supported by a NSF Graduate Research Fellowship.
 Prior to Northwestern, she received her B.S. in Physics with a Minor in Mechanical Engineering from MIT in 2011.

 Mike Greenberg is a 4th year PhD student who studies how innovators understand and use social capital online.
 He is supported by a NSF Graduate Research Fellowship.
 Prior to Northwestern, he worked as a researcher the American Museum of Natural History abd received his B.S. in Physics from Brandeis.

 Emily Harburg is a 2nd year PhD student who studies how social computing can motivate decision making for novice innovators through scaffolding.
 She is supported by a NSF Graduate Research Fellowship.
 Prior to Northwestern, she worked at Disney Research and received her B.A. in Anthropology from Harvard.